Sickle Cell Disease

-Severe anemia may raise the chance of a person with sickle cell disease getting high blood pressure in the lungs (pulmonary hypertension), and this can be deadly.
+Severe anemia may raise the chance of a person with sickle cell disease getting high blood pressure in the lungs (pulmonary hypertension).
+This can be deadly.

-Pain symptoms caused by blocked blood vessels in bones, organs, and other tissues include hours to days of extreme pain.
+Painful sickle cell crisis symptoms are caused by blocked blood vessels in bones, organs, and other tissues.
+This can cause extreme pain for hours or days.
 These painful events can occur rarely to often.
 Sometimes home treatment can help the pain.
 And sometimes a hospital stay is needed.

 Less blood flow can damage the body's organs, muscles, and bones, sometimes leading to life-threatening conditions.
 Sickle cell disease may cause problems such as:

-- Painful events (vaso-occlusive complication), which result when blood vessels are blocked.
+- Sickle cell crisis , which happens when blood vessels are blocked.
 This is a common condition of sickle cell disease.

-- Splenic sequestration, usually seen in children age 6 months to 2 years during or after a simple respiratory infection.
-Large numbers of sickled red blood cells become trapped in the spleen.
+- Splenic sequestration , usually seen in infants and young children during or after a simple respiratory infection.
+Large numbers of sickled red blood cells get trapped in the spleen.
 It can cause sudden and life-threatening anemia.

-- Aplastic crisis, which may occur after infection with some viruses.
-During an aplastic crisis, bone marrow stops producing red blood cells, which results in sudden and severe anemia.
+- Aplastic crisis , which may occur after infection with some viruses.
+During an aplastic crisis, bone marrow stops producing red blood cells, which causes sudden and severe anemia.

 Other complications of sickle cell disease include:

 - Growth slowdown.
-Children with sickle cell disease often grow more slowly than normal and go through puberty later than children who don't have sickle cell disease.
+Children who have sickle cell disease often grow more slowly than normal and go through puberty later than children who don't have the disease.